Protest over bill that expands British police powers sees 20 officers injured, vehicles torched

 Rees said he hoped locals would work with officials, who have released CCTV footage, to help identify those involved in the riots.

-Avon and Somerset’s police and crime commissioner, Sue Mountstevens, said the behavior at the protest showed “reckless disregard” for people’s lives and the safety of officers.
+Sue Mountstevens, Avon and Somerset’s police and crime commissioner, said the behavior at the protest showed “reckless disregard” for people’s lives and the safety of officers.

-Many expressed concern that officers lost control of the situation — despite the use of riot shields, batons and dogs — and likened the scenes to those from 2011′s riots, in which Tottenham, an area in north London, and others across the country were torched, looted and vandalized following the death of a 29-year-old Black man, Mark Duggan, at the hands of a police officer.
+Many expressed concern that officers lost control of the situation — despite the use of riot shields, batons and dogs — and likened the scenes to those from riots in 2011, in which Tottenham, an area in north London, and other places across the country were torched, looted and vandalized following the death of Mark Duggan, a 29-year-old Black man, at the hands of a police officer.

-Photos shared to social media Monday morning showed a large cleanup operation in the Bristol town center.
+Photos shared to social media Monday morning showed a large cleanup in the Bristol town center.